Joseph-Roman/Joseph-Roman/README.md

 ### Hi there 👋

+Love working with data at all levels, automating tasks, and leveraging modern technologies.
+Discovered programming through machine learning and artificial intelligence projects.
+Now working towards a degree in Business Analytics and Information Technology.

 <!--
 **Joseph-Roman/Joseph-Roman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.